peterradv/Proportional-Weight-Sampling/README.md

 - which plume data set to use
 - which monitoring network to use

+By default, the script performs 100 runs of sampling and using the samples to estimate the concentraiton surface.
 The scipt generates the following results:

 - RMSE of concentration surface estimates
 - RMSE of concentration surface estimates within the plume boundaries